How can I get in touch with you?

 Here’s the e-mail.

 Who are you?

 My name’s Eric.
-I’m a writer and a programmer.
-This blog is more about the writing aspect.
-Although, really, I comment on whatever I want to.
-Lots of talk about video games, movies, and irritation irritated at people who use the word ‘irregardless’.
+I’m a writer and a Java developer.
+This blog is more about the writing aspect of my life although, really, I comment on whatever I want to.
+Lots of talk about video games, movies, and irritation at people who use the word ‘irregardless’.

 I am 6’0″.
 My sign is Taurus.
 My blood type is O positive.